 The day is about playing and practising at playing by putting into practice the skills of a play therapist.

 Participants will gain an understanding of: the therapeutic relationship; how children communicate through the use of symbolic play and how to facilitate this; how change is promoted through attention to the child’s communication.
+A certificate of attendance will be available at the end of the day.

 Elise Cuschieri is a practicing play therapist and a senior lecturer on the M.A.
 Play Therapy programme at the University of Roehampton.
 Her clinical practice is informed by humanistic psychology and child-centred play therapy theory.
 For the past 12 years, Elise has worked with children and their families who have experienced a range of challenging life events such as parental substance misuse, neglect, domestic abuse and traumatic bereavement.
 Elise’s academic interests include the personal development of play therapy trainees and the roles of personal therapy and process group in arts and play therapy trainings.